lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 Now let's add a source code repository and an automatic build pipeline to our project.

-1. In your application **Overview** page, click the "Add Git Repo and Pipeline" button.
+1. In your application **Overview** page, click the **Add Git Repo and Pipeline** button.

 1. Leave the default options selected and continue.

-Bluemix DevOps creates a Git repository for your application, puts in it the starter code for the "Hi there!" application, and defines a build pipeline so that your app gets automatically redeployed after every commit.
+  Bluemix DevOps creates a Git repository for your application, puts in it the starter code for the "Hello World!" application, and defines a build pipeline so that your app gets automatically redeployed after every commit.

-1. Make note of the Git URL
+1. Make note of the Git URL.

-## Checkout the code locally
+# Step 3 - Checkout the code locally

-1. From the overview page, get the Git repository URL for your app.
+1. From the **Overview** page, get the Git repository URL for your app.

 1. Clone the repository